TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 - [Jocko's Posts](https://jockotan.wordpress.com/2015/08/12/karaoke-templater/): Also very concise and example driven, but uses the stock templater.
 - The actual documentation of the various templaters, linked below.

+Furthermore, I have a collection [here](misc_kara.md) of miscellaneous templates I made for typesetting or other purposes that aren't song styling.

 ## Existing Templaters
 At the time of writing (2022), there are three major karaoke templaters around:
 1. The stock templater shipped with Aegisub, documented [here](https://aeg-dev.github.io/AegiSite/docs/3.2/automation/karaoke_templater/) as part of the Aegisub documentation.
 The documentation is very detailed, but rather technical.